Pillar Wealth Management LLC logo

 Bottom Line

-According to the Wall Street Journal, understanding the advisor’s fee structure is crucial to know which one suits your current financial circumstances.
-Besides, you should also choose an advisor with a fiduciary standard, and this is most common among advisors using a fee-only structure.
+It is critical to know how much a financial advisor costs before engaging their services.
+According to the Wall Street Journal, understanding the advisor’s fee structure is crucial to knowing if the advisor suits your current financial circumstances.
+You should also choose an advisor with a fiduciary duty, which is most common among advisors using a fee-only structure.

 Authors